 No matter if its real life individuals or a fictional character, the same theme is evident with the people I admire.
 The ability to deal with the pressures and stresses of life, to handle the lowest point of their life with grace and to come out of it, transformed into a new individual.
 This new individual who understands the benefits of the struggle they just went through.
-Who is appreciative of the hardships for it made them stronger, more disciplined, with better work ethic and more perseverance.
+Who is appreciative of the hardships for it made them stronger, more disciplined, built their work ethic and gave them perseverance.

 It can sound a bit cliché, bordering on corny but this archetype is everywhere.
 One has to go through hell to get to heaven.
 The duality of nature.
 The struggle or suffering is needed in order to improve ones character.
 The dichotomy of choice.
 Either get better or lose.
 You cannot coast through life.
 You either build yourself anew through suffering or you get broken by it.

 I believe in this archetype but at the same time, it can be difficult to live by.
 I live a comfortable life, come from a good family and don’t have hardships that many people go through.
 However, everyone has their own issues to deal with.
 Everyone has something they struggle with and its all contextual.
 Some are clearly worse than others.
 If your perspective is correct, then, it is easier to see that.

 What to do then?
 How can you be realistic and at the same time harden yourself through struggle?
 Life will often present you enough scenarios to do that.
 As, Viktor Frankl said, the meaning of life is finding the answers to the questions life asks of you.
 You can always rely on life to present you with difficult questions.
 It’s the matter of realizing the opportunity that is presented to you, being thankful, and trying to absolute best to not only make the best out of the struggle but to thrive and to come out of it an improved individual.